SAP-samples/cap-service-integration-codejam/exercises/06-mock-separate-process/README.md

 ## Summary

 At this point you have seen your main service up and running at <http://localhost:4004> and the external `API_BUSINESS_PARTNER` service mocked and running at <http://localhost:5005>.
-If you visited the `/A_BusinessPartner` entity set in that mocked service, at <http://localhost:5005/api-business-partner/A_BusinessPartner?$count=true>, you'll have seen that the data you provided via CSV is still being served (and you would have seen the details of those requests in the log output in the second terminal window).
+If you visited the `/A_BusinessPartner` entity set in that mocked service, at <http://localhost:5005/api-business-partner/A_BusinessPartner?$count=true>, you'll have seen that the data you provided via CSV is still being served (and you would have seen the details of those requests in the log output in the terminal window where you started `cds mock API_BUSINESS_PARTNER`).

 ## Further reading